 In general, some sort of mobile workstation is a great idea if you have the space since you can easily pick up a WiFi hotspot and work remotely if you have to.
 This is especially helpful if you are at the scale where you need to print invoices or manage appointments.

 If you’re a mobile detailer, at some point you will be battling the elements.
 However, one accessory that you can store in one of the rear corners of your trailer is a large pop-up tent that can fit an entire car.

-In the event that it rains, you can still offer interior detailing services, put you will obviously want protection from the elements for yourself as well as the open car doors.
+In the event that it rains, you can still offer interior detailing services, but you will obviously want protection from the elements for yourself as well as the open car doors.

-The one pictured above I found on here on Amazon.
+The one pictured above I found here on Amazon.
 I like this one because it’s long enough to fit a car or truck underneath as well as a shop-vac or equipment you need for detailing.
-Check out our post Mobile Detailing Canopies 101 [Plus Recommendations] for a complete breakdown.

-These commercial grade tents usually come with an extended warranty, and are 100% waterproof.
+Many commercial-grade tents come with an extended warranty and are 100% waterproof.
 This is ideal if you have contracts with office parks that may not have parking decks in the event of rain.

 I’ve also seen these smaller tanks hold degreaser or soap for detailers that also wash houses.
 If your trailer can handle a larger tank, just be sure you try to balance out the weight.